hneth/ds4psy/README.md

 ### Course materials

--   A current version of the ebook [Data science for psychologists](https://bookdown.org/hneth/ds4psy/) is available online at
+-   A current version of [Data science for psychologists](https://bookdown.org/hneth/ds4psy/) is available online at
     <https://bookdown.org/hneth/ds4psy/>.

 The script is based on the following textbook: